Living With This Object

 -

-Each of the six drawers is numbered in Roman numerals, the cabinetmaker's method for returning every drawer to its own opening; the numbers run in the thirties, a workshop's batch sequence.
+Each of the six drawers carries a Roman numeral, the cabinetmaker's way of returning every drawer to its own opening; the numbers run in the thirties, a workshop's batch sequence.
 On the upper surface of the case, beneath the present top, a penciled name survives beside a partial printed paper label carrying the abbreviation "N°" and a large initial.
 The penciled name has not been identified.
-These are the working marks of a piece built and numbered by hand, left where they were not meant to be seen.
+These are the working marks of a piece built and numbered by hand, left where they were never meant to be seen.

 -